bytebase/bytebase.com/content/docs/administration/sso/overview.md

 ![bb-disallow-emailpass-only-sso](/content/docs/administration/sso/bb-disallow-emailpass-only-sso.webp)

-When you any user tries to sign in, the only option is to sign in with the configured SSO provider.
+Afterwards, when the user tries to sign in, the only option is to sign in with the configured SSO provider.

 ![bb-only-sso](/content/docs/administration/sso/bb-only-sso.webp)